bilalmalik101/Lab2.0/worksheet.md

 was born on September 9th, 1941.
 If he were still alive, how old would he be today?
 Find out by running the `birthday` program on the appropriate inputs and enter your solution here.
+Answer:
+Today is 2023/10/05
+Your birthday was 1941/09/09
+Hello, Dennis.
+You are 0 years, 0 weeks, and 0 days old today